mathai2025/mathai2025.github.io/index.md

 If you'd like to become a reviewer for the workshop, or recommend someone, [please use this form](https://forms.gle/BssMrXeGgfMfLLFH9).
 -->

+# News

+* July 4: Our workshop is accepted to NeurIPS 2025!
+We're currently preparing the the <a href="./cfp">Call for Paper</a>&mdash;stay tuned!

 # Overview

 Mathematical reasoning is a fundamental aspect of human cognition that has been studied by scholars ranging from